lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 configuration.propertyBag.myCustomProperties.count += 1
 ```

-This will allow to dynamically define, cache, and share within a connector instance anything that can be passed as a variable: a primitive or a reference to an object, including a closure.

-It should be noted that while some other configuration properties can be changed from a script with immediate effect, you should limit your runtime customizations to the designated area that `configuration.propertyBag` is.
+It should be noted that while some other configuration properties can be changed from a script with immediate effect, you should limit your runtime configuration customizations to the designated area that `configuration.propertyBag` is.

-The content saved in `configuration.propertyBag` will be reset when "configurationProperties.customConfiguration" and "configurationProperties.customSensitiveConfiguration" properties have been changed in the connection configuration, the RCS is restarted, or the IDM connector instance service (OSGi) is restarted.

 ### <a id="heading--developing-connector-configuration" name="heading--developing-connector-configuration"></a>Scripted Groovy Connector (Toolkit) > Connection Configuration